charlesvardeman/fuseki-geosparql-docker/README.md

 docker image prune --filter label=stage=builder
 ```

+Prebuilt containers for the Jena github master snapshot (cvardman/fuseki-geosparql:latest) and Jena releases (for example cvardman/fuseki-geosparql:jena-3.13.1) are available in [dockerhub](https://hub.docker.com/r/cvardman/fuseki-geosparql).

 ## Running GeoSPARQL Fuseki
 The docker image is provisioned by default with the test [GeoSPARQL dataset](https://github.com/galbiston/geosparql-fuseki/blob/master/geosparql_test.rdf) which is loaded by default when the container starts.

 ## Command Line Arguments
+Command line arguments are set via environment variables in the "docker-entrypoint.sh" script.
+See this script for the latest options.

 Boolean options that have false defaults only require "--option" to make true in release v1.0.7 or later.
 Release v1.0.6 and earlier use the form "--option true".